Nicki Minaj–Cardi B feud: 2025: Twitter argument

 Cardi B's second studio album, Am I the Drama?, was released on September 19, 2025, and debuted at number one on the Billboard 200.
 By then, she was pregnant with her fourth child and her first with her boyfriend, football player Stefon Diggs.

 On September 29, 2025, Minaj tweeted "$4.99", the sale price of the album on iTunes, implying that the album's success had been overstated and inflated by discounts.
 In another set of tweets that day, she parodied the lyrics of the album's track "Magnet" to mock Cardi B's pregnancy—calling her "Barney B" and AI-generating several photos of Cardi B as the character—and album sales, and to accuse Cardi B of having human papillomavirus (HPV) and getting surgery to look like Minaj.
 Cardi B responded with a tweet also parodying the lyrics, which referenced Minaj's husband, Kenneth Petty, being a registered sex offender, and her brother, Jelani Maraj, being sentenced to 20 years in prison for sexually assaulting his 11-year-old stepdaughter.
 In a series of tweets that followed the next day, Cardi B accused Minaj of having Percocet-related fertility issues; called her "Cocaine Barbie"; and wrote that Minaj compared her own commercial success to Cardi B's instead of that of Rihanna, Taylor Swift, Drake, or other artists who started their careers around the same time as Minaj because she was "doing lower than all of them".
-She also responded to Minaj threatening physical violence against Carolina by telling her to "drop the addy right now".
+She also responded to Minaj threatening physical violence against her sister by telling her to "drop the addy right now".